TimAnthonyAlexander/base-api/README.md

 # DB_PASSWORD=secret
 ```

-This is the full configuration as of v0.3.11.
+This is the full configuration as of v0.4.0 with the unified caching system.
 More options may be added in future releases.

 ## 🌐 Internationalization